-The following table sets forth, for each of our equity compensation plans, the number of shares of common stock subject to outstanding awards, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants as of December 29, 2017.
+The following table sets forth, for each of our equity compensation plans, the number of shares of common stock subject to outstanding awards, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants as of December 27, 2019.
 Our equity compensation plans consist of our 2006 Plan, our 2008 Plan and our ESPP.
+The table below is presented assuming the maximum number of shares potentially issuable under the EBITDA Units and EPS Units become vested and payable.